ggsharma/redis-grpc-server/README.md

 by Gautam Sharma - [Visit Website](https://gsharma.dev)

-Redis gRPC server ⚡️ is a server library that acts like Redis, but it talks to other programs through a method called gRPC.
-It's like a fast and efficient way for different programs to communicate, making it easy to build things like Redis but in a simpler way.

 ## Introduction

 Welcome to RedisGrpcServer!
 Here, we'll learn how to create a system similar to Redis, a popular data storage tool.
 But we'll do it in a way that's easy to understand, using a programming language called C++ and a method called gRPC.